Using Devices Will Make Your Joints Happier and Your Life Much Better

 Do you love cooking but your joints hurt too much?
 Use precooked or canned foods and use electric can openers and food processors to cut the vegetables.
 Various build-up handles and grips will help you pick up cooking tools easier when needed.

 Do you spend many hours working at your desk?
 It’s worth investing in a good quality chair with adjustable height and tilt that fully supports your back.
-Choose hands-free headset if you are required to speak frequently on the phone.
+Choose a hands-free headset if you are required to speak frequently on the phone.

 You may get to a point where you need to use a can to move around independently.
 A cane can improve your balance; it provides support and significantly decreases the chance of falling.
-You go to the store and see so many options, different sizes, shapes, materials.
+You go to the store and see so many options, different sizes, shapes, and materials.
 Which one should you choose?

-If you suffer from osteoarthritis, a single point cane is what you need (quad and three point canes are typically needed if you have a neurological disease associated).
+If you suffer from osteoarthritis, a single-point cane is what you need (quad and three-point canes are typically needed if you have a neurological disease associated).

 Height of the cane is important.
 Wear the shoes you usually use when you go out and stand up tall with your arms hanging on each side.
-The top (or curve) of the cane should hit at the crease in your wrist.
+The top (or curve) of the cane should hit the crease in your wrist.

 Use it on your strong side.
-If you have troubles with your left knee, use the cane with your right hand.
+If you have trouble with your left knee, use the cane with your right hand.
 This way the body weight will shift to the stronger side (right side in this example).
 Try to move the left leg and the cane at the same time to balance the load.